blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Variables and Secrets

-The workflow needs access to the following variables and secrets\...
+The workflow needs access to the following variables and secrets...

 -   Repository Level [^1]